APogue/APogue.github.io/projects/codebook.md

   - `unclear` → It is not possible to determine from available records whether a policy was violated or which policy applies
   - `contested` → Administration or participants **disagreed over whether a policy was violated**, or the policy's applicability/enforcement was formally challenged

-  Note: Note: Must read POL-001-POL-003.txt and PHIL-001.txt thoroughly before coding.
-Remember that as a public university bound by the First Amendment, UCLA has significant constraints on restricting speech, even when offensive or containing antisemitic/racist elements.
-Content-based speech restrictions face strict scrutiny.
-Expressions of hate, unless rising to the level of true threats, fighting words, or harassment that substantially interferes with educational access (not just creating subjective discomfort), are generally protected even when strongly condemned by the administration.
-Administrative condemnation does not automatically mean policy violation.
-When in doubt about whether offensive/hateful speech crosses the boundary into unprotected harassment or discrimination, lean toward protecting speech in accordance with constitutional principles outlined in PHIL-001.

 - **`policy_violation_type`**
   What type of formal university policy was violated, if any